dasginganinja/dark-lord-day/README.md

 # Dark Lord Day
 ## A Chrome Extension for getting some damn tickets to Dark Lord Days

-Currently this extension, once enabled and in buy mode, adds 2 tickets for the Dark Lord Days event.
+Currently this extension, once enabled and in buy mode, adds 2 tickets for the Dark Lord Day event.
 This is just a proof of concept and comes with no guarantee that it will work.

 ## Installation Instructions